akshatkedia/the-designery/_slides/pop-goes-the-art-the-rebranding.markdown

 work: Pop Goes the Art
 ---

-The Brand revamp for one Bombay’s coolest lifestyle brands.
+The Brand revamp for one Bombay’s<br>coolest lifestyle brands.